Rahul9046/eslint-plugin-good-practices/README.md

 # eslint-plugin-good-practices
-An eslint plugin that contains custom rules which helps developers to write better JavaScript codes.
+An eslint plugin that contains custom rules, which helps in writing better JavaScript codes.

 # Install from npm
 ```js